Jayden-747/1800_202410_BBY13/README.md

 - Neriyel Reyes.
 I like to crochet.!!
 - Tommy Phuong.
 I like food.
 - Jayden Hutchinson.
-Most my free time is spent playing video games
+First year CST student, My biggest past time is gaming.

 ## 3. Technologies and Resources Used